Overview:How to Fix Salty, Spicy, or Burnt Food (Real Solutions)

 How to Fix Salty Food

-- Add cream or dairy: Milk, yogurt, cream, or coconut cream softens the saltiness in curries or rich sauces.
+Milk, cream, yogurt, or coconut cream can soften excessive saltiness, especially in curries and rich sauces.

-Pro tip: Taste after each adjustment to avoid overcompensating.
+Pro Tip: Taste after each adjustment to avoid overcorrecting.

-- Add sweetness: A tiny pinch of sugar or honey can balance extreme heat in some sauces or curries.
+A small amount of sugar, honey, or jaggery can help balance excessive heat in sauces and curries.

 Pro tip: Avoid adding more oil—it spreads heat instead of reducing it.